Comparison Review: Winter Down Sleeping Bags - Which one will keep you warm and sound asleep even in the freezing cold of the winter mountains?

 - summary

-Here are the three models we compared this time.
-It is a well-known three major brands of authentic outdoor and mountain climbing sleeping bags.
-There are many excellent models overseas too, but in Japan, these three companies are so strong that they cannot enter the market, making them a brand with a high level of reliability in basic performance.
+The three models we compared this time are the three most well-known brands of sleeping bags for serious outdoor and mountain climbing.
+There are many excellent models overseas, but in Japan, these three companies are so dominant that they are unable to penetrate the market.
+This is because these brands have such high reliability in terms of basic performance

-That's why don't you want to compare which of these three is better (or worse)?
+So, wouldn't you like to compare these three and see which one is better (or worse)?
 That's the theme of this comparison test!

 - ISUKA AIR 630EX